jrdngr/hoo/README.md

 I'm in the middle of rewriting the server and Hue client with `hyper` to take advantage of `async/.await` and to get myself a little bit closer to dealing with HTTP.

-I'm also rewriting the frontend with `Seed`.
+I'm also rewriting the frontend in a bunch of different ways to figure out which I like best.
 It was originally written in Vue back before I used Vue at work.
 Now that it's part of my job, I wanted to move to something Rust-based and new to me.
+Or React.